tanishraj/starter-template-vite-vue3/README.md

-# Vite Vue Starter Temaplte
+# Vite Vue Starter Template

 This project is a simple Vue.js application scaffolded with Vite.
 Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 Vite + Vue 3.0 + SCSS + Vue Router 4.0